build-on-aws/bedrock-agents-streamlit/README.md

 ![Lambda resource policy create](Streamlit_App/images/lambda_resource_policy_create.png)

 - Here is an example of the resource policy.
-(At this part of the setup, we will not have a Bedrock agent Source ARN, so enter in a dummy value.
+(At this part of the setup, we will not have a Bedrock agent Source ARN.
+So, enter in "arn:aws:bedrock:us-west-2:{accoundID}:agent/BedrockAgentID" for now.
 We will include the ARN once it’s generated in step 6 after creating the Bedrock Agent alias):

 ![Lambda resource policy](Streamlit_App/images/lambda_resource_policy.png)